Byoskill/gradle-plantuml-project/README.md

 # gradle-plantuml-project
-Gradle PlantUML project for the course Gradle on training.byoskill.com
+Gradle PlantUML project for the course Gradle on [Training by Byoskill](training.byoskill.com)

+# Corrections